Agrippina the Younger: Suetonius's account

 Suetonius says that Agrippina's "over-watchful" and "over-critical" eye that she kept over Nero drove him to murder her.
-After months of attempting to humiliate her by depriving her of her power, honour, and bodyguards, he also expelled her from the Palatine, followed by the people he sent to "pester" her with lawsuits and "jeers and catcalls".
+After months of attempting to humiliate her by depriving her of her power, honour, and bodyguards, he also expelled her from the Palatine Hill, followed by the people he sent to "pester" her with lawsuits and "jeers and catcalls".

 When he eventually turned to murder, he first tried poison, three times in fact.
 She prevented her death by taking the antidote in advance.
 Afterwards, he rigged up a machine in her room which would drop her ceiling tiles onto her as she slept, but she once again escaped death after she received word of the plan.
 Nero's final plan was to get her in a boat which would collapse and sink.

 He sent her a friendly letter asking to reconcile and inviting her to celebrate the Quinquatrus at Baiae with him.
 He arranged an "accidental" collision between her galley and one of his captains.
 When returning home, he offered her his collapsible boat, as opposed to her damaged galley.

 The day after the boat sank, Nero received word of her survival from her freedman Agermus.
 Panicking, Nero ordered a guard to "surreptitiously" drop a blade behind Agermus and Nero immediately had him arrested on a charge of attempted murder.
 Nero ordered the assassination of Agrippina.
 He made it look as if Agrippina had committed suicide after her plot to kill Nero had been uncovered.

 Suetonius says that after Agrippina's death, Nero examined Agrippina's corpse and discussed her good and bad points.
 Nero also believed Agrippina would haunt him after her death.